 The rules changed every minute and they always evolved in a way that made him the winner.
 I sat back and enjoyed it.
 Slowly he learned how to play and he even beats me!

 There are so many games that also teach valuable skills, such as counting, fine motor skills, letters, strategic thinking and so on.
 Just like with reading, you can kill two birds with one stone.

-	Check out this post for recommendations on popular board games.
+Check out my for recommendations on popular board games.

 10. Let Them Choose